ZapperBox Multi Room DVR and Gateway

 ATSC 1.0 or NEXTGEN TV?

-ZapperBox devices support ATSC 1.0 and ATSC 3.0.
+ZapperBox devices support both ATSC 1.0 and ATSC 3.0.
 The transition to NEXTGEN TV is picking up speed.
-Just this week about 56 broadband channels were added around the country between Sinclair and PBS.
 Our position is that DVR and gateway devices have a long life, and consumers will choose to protect their investment.
 With ZapperBox you can enjoy all the ATSC 1.0 content and be future proofed as the industry transitions to NEXTGEN TV and finally sunsets ATSC 1.0.

-Older Post Back to ZapperBox Blog Newer Post
+Previous Blog Back to ZapperBox Blog Next Blog